What is the Reddit app?

 While browsing through Reddit, you will find everything from discussions about movies, TV, sports teams, etc. to complaining about in-laws to asking for relationship advice.
 There is vulgar language and explicit descriptions – these are unavoidable.
 Even some of the subreddits have vulgar language in the title.
 Subreddits that are not safe for work (NSFW) or not safe for life (NSFL) must be marked as such in the title.

-FYI: all topics and subreddits start with “r/” — for example r/Fitness is a topic and r/FitLifeVideos is a subreddit within that topic.
+FYI: all topics and subreddits start with “r/” — for example, r/Fitness is a topic and r/FitLifeVideos is a subreddit within that topic.
 Users can then post within that subreddit and user names are prefaced by “u/” — for example user PYE2015 would have the user name u/pye2015.

 Reddit content can now be shared directly to Snapchat!
 Reddit users on iOS can share content to their Snapchat account.
 This is the first instance of Snapchat allowing user-generated content from another platform to be shown in Snapchat.
 This is significant!
-Users can share text, link and image-based posts on iOS from Reddit’s “Safe for Work” communities.
+Users can share text, links, and image-based posts on iOS from Reddit’s “Safe for Work” communities.

 - On both iOS and Android, just use the Reddit app without logging in.
 You can browse subreddits, but NSFW content will be blocked by default.